Zion Hubbard

 The Dairy Dilemma: How Genetics Determines Lactose Intolerance Variants in the World

-The malfunction of the LCT gene complex is caused by polymorphism mutations, single-nucleotide variants.
-Each region shares different levels of phenotypic deviations of lactose intolerance due to differing evolutionary niches arising from LCT gene polymorphism mutations.
-The genetic polymorphism variants of the LCT gene complex were observed through international and interstate data.
-Research articles were used to gather data from international regions to determine the SNP genetic variants of the LCT gene.
-Northern European and Middle Eastern countries have a higher prevalence of lactose non-persistence, specifically having the -13910 C/T and -22018 G/A polymorphism variants.
+The malfunction of the LCT gene complex is caused by polymorphic mutations, single-nucleotide variants.
+Each region exhibits different levels of phenotypic deviation from lactose intolerance due to LCT gene polymorphisms.
+Genetic polymorphisms of the LCT gene complex were observed in international and interstate data.
+Research articles were used to gather data from international regions to identify SNP variants in the LCT gene.
+Northern European and Middle Eastern countries have a higher prevalence of lactose non-persistence, specifically the -13910 C/T and -22018 G/A polymorphisms.
 Interstate data was gathered using the NIH’s All of Us database.
-The participants were organized into cohorts based on their phenotypic traits, demographics, and SNP variants, mainly focusing on the -13910 C/T and -22018 G/A SNPs.
+The participants were organized into cohorts based on phenotypic traits, demographics, and SNP variants, with a focus on the -13910 C/T and -22018 G/A SNPs.
 The cohorts were analyzed to determine the prevalence of lactose intolerance in each ethnicity within the United States.
 The European race has a higher prevalence of lactose non-persistence alleles in north-eastern states.
-Understanding how genetic variation in the United States contrasts with other countries can provide us with an understanding of the evolutionary niches that adapted the LCT gene between different populations.
+Understanding how genetic variation in the United States contrasts with that in other countries can help us understand the evolutionary niches that shaped the LCT gene across different populations.